htlin222/garden/content/Paralytic ileus of the colon & small bowel.md

 ---
 title: Paralytic ileus of the colon & small bowel
 ---
-# Paralytic ileus of the colon & small bowel
+s of the colon & small bowel

  (Dis Colon Rectum 2021;64:1046)